Meet the Armadillo

 Response When Threatened

-All the species are good at running, and usually hide in a burrow.
-The nine-banded armadillo can jump four feet up in the air, if it is startled.
-The pink fairy armadillos are very quick in burrowing themselves, when they sense a danger.
-The screaming hairy armadillo has got its name from its habit of crying loudly when touched or threatened.
+All armadillo species are fast runners and usually bolt to the nearest burrow when scared.
+The nine-banded armadillo can even jump four feet straight up in the air if it is startled.
+The pink fairy armadillo is incredibly fast at digging itself underground when it senses danger.
+The screaming hairy armadillo got its name from its habit of crying out loudly when touched or threatened.

-A pichi armadillo has jagged scales on its body, which makes it difficult for a predator to pull the animal out of its burrow.
+The pichi armadillo has jagged, sharp-edged scales along its body.
+This makes it very hard for a predator to pull it out of its burrow.

 Medical Research